 Depending on the size and extent of the cancer, the excision can result in small or large areas of skin and tissue loss, leaving behind a disfigured scar or defect.

 Mohs Reconstruction is a modern plastic surgery procedure to correct and rebuild the defect site.
-Dr. Marcus uses a multitude of precise techniques, including but not limited to:
+As a skilled facial plastic surgeon in Los Angeles, Dr. Marcus uses a multitude of precise techniques , including but not limited to:

 - primary closure